Read

 Lifting the Veil of Mind Control

-Recovering Agency was released on July 22nd, 2014.
-As the title suggests, this book explains the concepts of mind control from a scientific perspective, and offers evidence of how the Church of Jesus Christ of Latter-day Saints employs these methods to baptize and retain faithful members.
-For many of these members, this creates lasting detrimental psychological and emotional effects that don’t just go away on their own, even when the member leaves the Church’s sphere of influence.
+Released on July 22nd, 2014, Recovering Agency explains the concepts of mind control from a scientific perspective, offering evidence for how the Church of Jesus Christ of Latter-day Saints employs these methods to convert and retain faithful members.
+For many, this creates lasting psychological and emotional harm that doesn’t just go away, even when the member leaves the Church’s sphere of influence.

-Luna Lindsey left the LDS Church in 2001 at the age of 26.
-She then spent years studying many different cults and how thought reform works.
-She found many parallels between those other high-demand groups and the religion she had been born into.
-She discovered many myths about brainwashing and that the realities are simultaneously much less dramatic, and yet much more insidious and potentially dangerous in their effects.
-The presence of mind control is always, by nature, invisible, but no less powerful.
+Luna Lindsey Corbden left the LDS Church in 2001 at the age of 26.
+They then spent years studying many different cults and how thought reform works, finding many parallels between other high-demand groups and the religion they had been born into.
+They discovered myths about brainwashing and that the realities are simultaneously much less dramatic, and yet much more insidious and potentially dangerous in their effects.
+The presence of mind control is invisible by nature, and more powerful for it.

-The terms “mind control” and “brainwashing” conjure images from the visual gimmicks and cheap plot devices of movies.
-Truth serums, hypnotic spirals, and torture techniques transform an unwilling victim into a mindless zombie?
-These are entirely fabricated for your entertainment.
+The terms “mind control” and “brainwashing” conjure images from the visual gimmicks and plot devices in movies.
+Those truth serums, hypnotic spirals, and torture techniques to transform an unwilling victim into a mindless zombie?
+These are more like “body control,” entirely fabricated for your entertainment.

-In real life, a manipulated subject has to be completely unaware that it is happening.
-She must be in full cooperation with the process, which goes something like this:
+Whereas real mind control is about convincing its target to think the way the manipulator wants.
+The target will be completely unaware that it is happening.
+They become in full cooperation with the process, which goes something like this:

-That’s when he teaches you a series of beliefs that will keep you from ever wanting to doubt those teachings or leave his group – even if later those promises are broken or the people turn unfriendly or you end up going against your original ideals.
+That’s when he teaches you a series of beliefs that will keep you from ever wanting to doubt those teachings or leave his group – even if later those promises are broken or the people turn unfriendly or you find yourself going against your original ideals.

-Mind control is a type of persuasion that bypasses mental defenses against new beliefs, followed by:
+Mind control is a type of persuasion to bypass mental defenses against new beliefs, followed by:

 It is key that all the while, members maintain perfect trust in the person or group doing the manipulating.